Patricia Hochschild Labalme: Publications

-Personal life and legacy
+Personal life

-In 1958, Patricia Hochschild married industrial designer and New York Public Library executive George Labalme Jr. They had four children together; her daughter Victoria Labalme is an actress and speaker, married to puppeteer Frank Oz.
-She died from pancreatic cancer in 2002, aged 75 years, in New York City.
+In 1958, Patricia Hochschild married industrial designer and New York Public Library executive George Labalme Jr., whose uncle was Raymond Loewy.
+They had four children together; her daughter Victoria Labalme is an actress and speaker, married to puppeteer Frank Oz.

+Death and legacy

+Labalme died from pancreatic cancer in 2002, aged 75 years, in New York City.

 A posthumous collection of her essays was published as Saints, Women and Humanists in Renaissance Venice.
 (2010).
 Her estate contributed book collections to libraries at Seton Hall University, the American Academy in Rome, and Kenyon College.
 The Renaissance Society of America maintains the Patricia H. Labalme Memorial Fund for Venetian Studies, named in her memory.